MediaBrowser/plugin.video.emby/README.md

 **Known Issues:**

 Solutions are unlikely due to the nature of these issues

-*Plex Music:*
-- Kodi tries to scan every(!) single Plex song on startup.
+- *Plex Music:* Kodi tries to scan every(!) single Plex song on startup.
 This leads to errors in the Kodi log file and potentially even crashes.
 (Plex puts each song in a "dedicated folder", e.g. 'http://192.168.1.1:32400/library/parts/749450/'.
 Kodi unsuccessfully tries to scan these folders)
-- You must have a static IP address for your Plex media server if you plan to use Plex Music features.
+- *Plex Music:* You must have a static IP address for your Plex media server if you plan to use Plex Music features.
 This is due to the way Kodi works and cannot be helped.

-*Plex updates:*
 - If something on the PMS has changed, this change is synced to Kodi.
 Hence if you rescan your entire library, a long PlexKodiConnect re-sync is triggered.

-*Subtitles:*
 - External Plex subtitles (separate file, e.g. mymovie.srt) can be used, but it is impossible to label them correctly/tell what language they are in.
 However, this is not the case if you use direct paths

 *Background Sync:*